 Production of refined petroleum products.
 Chinese companies have built two oil refineries in the northern part of the Kyrgyz Republic near Bishkek; one of these enterprises (Zhongda China Petrol Company) is the largest enterprise in this sector in the Kyrgyz Republic.
 There are no oil deposits nearby (either in the Kyrgyz Republic or in neighboring countries) to supply these refineries through a pipeline.
 One rather scarce source of raw materials is domestic crude oil produced in the south of the Kyrgyz Republic (railroad connection to the refineries is possible only through the territories of Uzbekistan and Kazakhstan).
 Another (more important) source of raw materials is imports of crude oil and semi-processed oil products (black oil) from Kazakhstan.
 These raw materials also come to the refineries by rail.
 Due to relatively high raw material and transportation costs, the refineries seem to lack competitive advantages on the domestic market in comparison to Russian oil products imported to the Kyrgyz Republic on beneficial terms (in accordance with the bilateral Russian-Kyrgyz intergovernmental agreement, no export duty is charged on Russian oil products exported to the Kyrgyz Republic).
 As a result, the refineries are reported to operate below one-third2 of their capacity and mostly export their products to Tajikistan and Afghanistan, where prices for oil products are higher than in the Kyrgyz Republic.
-The refineries seem to face the necessity of additional investments, as in the nearest future the Kyrgyz Republic should enact

-2. 2017 estimate based on information from the State Committee on Industry, Energy and Subsoils of the Kyrgyz Republic. new technical regulations for oil products adopted by the Eurasian Economic Union (EAEU).
+The refineries seem to face the necessity of additional investments, as in the nearest future the Kyrgyz Republic should enact new technical regulations for oil products adopted by the Eurasian Economic Union (EAEU).
 Based on environmental considerations, these regulations require the cessation of production of gasoline and diesel fuel of Euro-2, Euro-3, and Euro-4 types for the EAEU market by 2019; by 2021, exports of these low-quality oil products should also be stopped.
 This directly affects the Chinese refineries as they specifically produce Euro-2, Euro-3, and Euro-4 type fuels.
 So, to continue their operations, these enterprises should upgrade their products in the next couple of years to at least Euro-5 level.